TheoMcCoy/aws-cloud-native-app/README.md

-# Exercise 3 – AWS Cloud Native App with Terraform
+# AWS Cloud Native App with Terraform

 This repository provisions a **cloud-native web application stack** on AWS using Terraform with user_data bootstrapping (no Ansible).
 It includes network setup (VPC, subnets, NAT), bastion, ALB, ASG, frontend + API, and MongoDB.